blagoVP/mcfc_vue/README.md

 ## Private part

-Authorized user
+Authorized user:
 - User can add news.
 - User has access to all news.
-- User can comment about all published news.
+- All users can comment about all published news.
+- A publisher of the news can delete it, but cannot like it, and vice versa.

 ## Design